 Does this concept of femininity, seem foreign to you?
 It did to me, once upon a time.

-So, if Catherine Marshall is speaking about the emancipation of women and women getting the raw end of the deal because they “got off the track” back in the 1940’s, what might that suggest to women in 2009 ---- we who are living in the post Women’s Lib Movement of the 1960’s and 1970’s and have been shaped by those ideas?
+So, if Catherine Marshall is speaking about the emancipation of women and women getting the raw end of the deal because they “got off the track” back in the 1940’s, what might that suggest to women today who are living in the post Women’s Lib Movement of the 1960’s and 1970’s and have been shaped by those ideas?

 What truths am I talking about?
 Good question.